 Google PageSpeed Insights Tool

 Google PageSpeed Insights is a website performance monitoring tool.
-We recommend that you use it as default because it shows how Google rates your store, so use it as a default tool.
-After the last update, it has become more informative and powerful due to Google Lighthouse data used.
+We recommend that you use it as default because it shows how Google rates your store.
+Since the last update, it has become more informative and powerful due to Google Lighthouse data used.
 At the same time, it has become more demanding for mobile versions.

-Also, you can use the Google Chrome Lighthouse tool locally in the DevTools in the Audit tab.
+By the way, you can use the Google Chrome Lighthouse tool locally in the DevTools panel of the Audit tab.

 GTmetrix Speed Test

-GTmetrix is a tool that gives you a lot of reports and a detailed explanation of your store performance.
-You can run different tests and view recommendations concerning waterfall reports, timings, and others.
+GTmetrix also provides you with a lot of reports and detailed explanations of your store performance.
+You can run different tests and get useful recommendations concerning waterfall reports, timings, etc.

 Shopify Speed Optimization Approach

 Reduce Image Size

-Images should be the same size as you want to load.
-You have two kinds of pictures in your store.
-The first are photos; I wrote a guide for its optimization.
+The size of each image should be the same as you want to load.
+There are two kinds of pictures on Shopify.
+The first one is photos; I wrote a guide for their optimization.
 You can read it here.
-The second are icons and logos.
+The second one is icons and logos.
 You should ensure that SVG or font icons are used for it when possible.
 Vector images, easily scalable and lightweight, look great on any display.

 Image optimization is the primary way to reduce page size and increase speed ratings.
 So now we have the first thing to do.

 Uninstall Unused Shopify Apps

 Most Shopify apps load some scripts to your store.
-It is usually asynchronous, and should not increase the visual speed of the page load.
-However, each script can load more scripts, analytics, and new assets, which can decrease page rates or even freeze the page.
+This process is usually asynchronous and does not influence the visual speed of page loading.
+However, each script may load more scripts, analytics, and new assets, which can decrease page rates or even freeze the page.

 Cloudflare is a tool for protecting and accelerating websites.
-It caches assets, minimizes CSS and JS, protects from DDoS attacks and many other things.
-Cloudflare will automatically speed up your store.
+It caches assets, minimizes CSS and JS, prevents DDoS attacks, and does many other things that automatically speed up your store.
 You can read here how to use it with Shopify.
 The SSL certificate should be issued within 24 hours.
-If your store is already live, Cloudflare gives you easy growth of performance.
+If your store is already live, Cloudflare will provide you natural performance growth.